What is the BiB 6 Month Gastric Balloon?

 Gastric balloons have been used in the management of obesity for over 20 years.
 Over this time they have evolved in shape, size, and design resulting in a modern, durable product, which is now well established as a safe weight loss procedure.
 Over 277,000 ORBERA® balloons have been placed worldwide.

 BiB® has been used in over 277,000 cases and reviewed in over 230 published global clinical papers, and a balloon deflation or leak is a very rare event.
-However, if the balloon should spontaneously deflate, you may no longer feel full after eating.
-If you suspect this may be the case, notify your Specialist immediately.
+If you suspect this may be the case, which will become clear in an output of green urine, notify your Specialist immediately.
 A simple abdominal x-ray can determine whether either has occurred.
 If it has, your Specialist will arrange to remove the deflated balloon.

 Published clinical studies of BiB® have shown that, provided you keep to the prescribed diet and exercise regime, you will maintain weight loss through dieting post-removal.
 So, if you stick to your new, healthy lifestyle you will be well on the way to maintaining your weight loss.